If you are an adult seeking Confirmation, please Click here

 Candidates for Confirmation must be enrolled in either the parish school or Sunday Faith Formation.
 Candidates must have completed one year of formation PRIOR to enrolling in a sacramental program.
 Therefore candidates who hope to receive Confirmation at approx. 14 years old (8th grade) would need to be enrolled in a formation program or our parish school or Sunday Faith Formation in 6th grade.
 Please note that not all formation for Confirmation will take place in the context of the school or Sunday classrooms.
 There will be additional gatherings outside of the classroom.

-Preparation for Confirmation includes: Liturgical Education, Promoting Knowledge of the Faith, Moral Formation, Community Life, Prayer, Missionary Initiatives.
+Preparation for Confirmation includes: Liturgical Education, Promoting Knowledge of the Faith, Moral Formation, Community Life, Prayer, Mission Initiatives.

 Young people preparing for Confirmation are expected to attend weekly Sunday Mass and Holy Day of Obligations, participate in missionary / service experiences, seek out independent service opportunities, regularly engage in prayer and journaling, do one research project each year and to fully participate in Confirmation gatherings.